sbg/okAPI/readme.md

  <img src = "_images/SB_logo.jpg" width = "300" align="center">
 # ok, API

-### Code samples for using Seven Bridges APIs
 Official branch (master)

 [![sevenbridges-python version](https://img.shields.io/badge/sevenbridges--python-0.4.2-orange.svg)](https://pypi.python.org/pypi/sevenbridges-python)
 [![Licence](https://img.shields.io/badge/okAPI%20license-Creative%20Commons-brightgreen.svg)](https://github.com/sbg/okAPI/blob/master/license.txt)

-#### Background
-This repository covers the Seven Bridges Plaform and the Cancer Genomics Cloud.
-To learn more, see their documentation.
- * The Seven Bridges Platform documentation is at [docs.sevenbridges.com](http://docs.sevenbridges.com/).
-In particular, see the [API documentation](http://docs.sevenbridges.com/docs/the-api).
- * The Cancer Genomics Cloud documentation is at [docs.cancergenomicscloud.com](http://docs.cancergenomicscloud.org/).
-In particular, see the [API documentation](http://docs.cancergenomicscloud.org/docs/the-cgc-api).

-#### About _ok, API_
 To help people maximize the _extensibility_ and _automation_ capability of Seven Bridges products, we're happy to share example **API** code. _ok, API_ contains examples have been used to address common user _wants_ and _needs_.
 They are divided into **recipes** & **tutorials**.

 * **_"How do I do this one thing?"_** You want a **recipe**, which is a _modular_ example of common operations.